michael105/minilib/doc/minilib.md

                However, since truth is negated as well, there's a problem, cause it's now 'false', but 'false' is true.
 This is very close to proving 42 is the answer.
-What is the escape velocity in km/s out of the solar system, btw..
+What is the escape velocity in km/s out of the solar system, btw.

                (I'm not kidding here.
 Just don't do a regex with !* or !?..
                And, please, do not ask me what is going to happen when the impossible gets possibilized.
-I have to point at the according sentences of the BSD license;
-               there is NO WARRANTY for CONSEQUENTIAL DAMAGE, LOSS OF PROFIT, etc p..)
+I have to point at the according sentences of the BSD license;//  there is NO WARRANTY for CONSEQUENTIAL DAMAGE, LOSS OF PROFIT, etc pp.)

                A "!+" will translate into nongreedy matching of any char, however;
                "%!+" will match with % everything but the last char;
                while "%+" matches with % only the first char.
                !+ basically sets the greedyness of the left * or % higher.
-               (src/ext_match.c: 110)
+               (src/ext_match.c: 165)

 fexecve        static inline int fexecve(int fd, char *const argv[], char *const envp[]);